 Belmura Lad never again achieved that level of consistency as an older horse.
-Although he was a gelding, he became more cantankerous about the stables with age: biting and lashing out with his legs at his strapper, Geoff Borger, later a trainer in his own right, became de rigeur.
+Indeed, at one stage he almost died from a virus and colic attack and a veterinary surgeon told the owners that he might never race again.
+But he did and although he was a gelding, Belmura Lad became more cantankerous about the stables with age: biting and lashing out with his legs at his strapper, Geoff Borger, later a trainer in his own right, became de rigeur.
 Not for nothing did stable staff refer to him as ‘the old bastard’.
 In ‘BART, my life’, Cummings wrote: “Dad taught me first and foremost that horses are not machines, they’re personalities.
 They are highly intelligent creatures and they understand affection and love.”
 Belmura Lad sorely tried Bart’s patience.
 Perhaps the gelding as he got older did receive love and affection but it wasn’t reciprocated.
 Cranky the horse may have been but his days of winning rich and important weight-for-age and handicap races weren’t over.
 At the 1980 V.R.C.
-Spring Meeting he won the L.K.S.
+Spring Meeting, he won the L.K.S.
 Mackinnon Stakes with Harry White aboard when he collared Family Of Man in the shadows of the post.
 Only the week before the son of Belmura had been controversially balloted out of the W. S. Cox Plate.
 Belmura Lad made it back-to-back victories when he landed the 1981 L.K.S.
 Mackinnon Stakes as well, outsprinting Kingston Town to win by a length-and-a-half.

 However, Belmura Lad’s finest hour for mine came earlier at the 1981 A.J.C.
 Spring Meeting when Bart set the seven-year-old bay gelding for the rich and audacious Epsom-Metropolitan double.
 It was a feature double rarely tried in modern times.
 Back in the nineteenth century, Circassian (1869) and Masquerade (1882) had successfully won both races in the same year but in the twentieth century none had pulled it off.
 Auto Filou came close when he finished third in each race in 1967; while Carioca, handicapped with 9 st 7lb on each occasion, had also finished third in the Epsom before winning the Metropolitan.
 Still, Bart had been re-writing the history books on the Turf ever since he had first broken into the game, so why should the 1981 Randwick spring carnival be any different?
 The stable supported Belmura Lad heavily too!
 How unlucky they were not to collect.